mrkdh16/nba-shot-prediction/README.md

 ## Methodology.
 - **Logistic Regression**: Established baseline performance.
+- **Feature Importance**: Logistic regression was used to evaluate variable contributions by training models with only individual variables.
 - **Neural Networks**: Models were trained with He initialization and evaluated using 10-fold cross-validation and a test set (5% split).
 Threshold optimization via Youden's J statistic improved accuracy by ~1.5%.
-- **Feature Importance**: Logistic regression was used to evaluate variable contributions by training models with only individual variables.

 ## Results.
 ### **Logistic Regression**

 Training models with only individual variables yielded the following results.
-The individual varaibles that created the best performing models were shot distance, closest defender id, and shooter id.
+The individual variables that created the best performing models were shot distance, closest defender id, and shooter id.
 Models with ~0.5 AUC or lower which should be seen as random guessing or worse were excluded.
 Models excluded used the following variables: location (home/away), win/loss, the number of shots taken before the current one, the amount of time spent with the ball before shooting it, and the distance to the closest defender.

 <img src="https://github.com/user-attachments/assets/bd5c3f80-62be-4193-9d68-9189d1bd2199" alt="features" width="600">